Social Media Boost for Business During Covid-19 - Business News Wales

 5) Uploading business photos or images.

-It is important that your posts stand out, and are visual.
-80% of people remember what they see, compared to ten percent what they hear and 20 percent of what they read.
+It is important that your posts stand out and are visual.
+80% of people remember what they see, compared to ten percent what they hear and 20 percent what they read.

 6) Utilise trending and general hashtags to support your content.